 - pushing, shoving, tripping, grabbing

-- verbal threats
+- verbal abuse or threats

 - armed robbery